ArcInstitute/Lizard-Wizard/README.md

 ### Local runs on Chimera

+Notes:
-> `Local` means using the resources in your current session, instead of submitting jobs to the cluster.
+* `Local` means using the resources in your current session, instead of submitting jobs to the cluster.
->  Note: you might need to increase the number of CPUs and memory in order to run the pipeline locally.
+*  You might need to increase the number of CPUs and memory in order to run the pipeline locally.
+* The `dev_*` profiles set the input and output for the test runs.

 Zeiss 3d: